MRI technology is a strong civilian career for veterans

 Your Service Prepared You.
 Now Use It.

 Tesla MR Institute trains veterans for MRI careers in 12-18 months.
-Tuition starting at $11,000 covered by GI Bill.
+Tuition starting at $11,000 with flexible payment plans.
 334+ clinical sites across 38 states.
 No X-ray prerequisites.

 The transition timeline